 What is College First?

 College First is a high-school internship program at the Chicago Botanic Garden.
-It is a paid internship for eight weeks during the summer and monthly meetings during the school year.
-A school bus provides transportation from various designated stops throughout Chicago to bring students to the Garden by 9 a.m.
-Monday through Friday.
-Students leave the Garden at 3 p.m. each day.
+It is a paid, virtual and onsite, internship for six weeks during the summer and monthly meetings during the school year.
+Students participate in a college level environmental studies course held virtually three days of the week (M,W,F).
+For two days a week (T,TH) a school bus provides transportation from various designated stops throughout Chicago to bring students to the Garden for onsite learning.

 What do students do?

 - Learn about plants, prairies, woods, and other outdoor natural areas